Azure/azure-sdk/releases/2020-11/js.md

 #### @azure/data-tables [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/tables/data-tables/CHANGELOG.md).

 We're releasing a new preview of our Azure Tables library.
-This update provides more idiomatic names to the system properties for `odata.etag` and `Timestamp`.
+System properties `odata.etag` and `Timestamp` are renamed to `etag` and `timestamp` to be more idiomatic with the JavaScript ecosystem.

 ### Azure Storage